M.A in Education | Saint Mary’s University of Minnesota Skip to Main Content

 The right tools for the classroom.

-Learn about how the program gave Rebecca Beaufeaux add “more tools in her toolbox” to help children return to school after being virtual due to the pandemic.
+Learn about how the program gave Rebecca Beaufeaux “more tools in her toolbox” to help children return to school after being virtual due to the pandemic.

 Admissions